 Croatian culture– a short historic review

-Being settled in the middle of Central Europe, Mediterranean, and the Balkans, it’s no wonder Croatian culture consists of a mixture of all kinds of influences from various parts of the Old World.
+Being settled in the middle of Central Europe, the Mediterranean, and the Balkans, it’s no wonder Croatian culture consists of a mixture of all kinds of influences from various parts of the Old World.

 Only historically speaking, Croatian coast has been inhabited in the antiquity period as a colony of the Greeks and the Romans which left us beautiful monuments such as amphitheater in Pula (where you can book a tour) or Diocletian’s Palace in Split (how about visiting Split while you’re here?).

-But the culture in Croatia existed before the antiquity period in the form of Illyrian tribes living in most of the space which Croatia consists today.
+But the culture in Croatia existed before the antiquity period in the form of Illyrian tribes living in most of the space which Croatia consists of today.

-Through history, the country experienced numerous cultural influences regarding the period it was in.
+Throughout history, the country experienced numerous cultural influences regarding the period it was in.

-After the Austro-Hungary period Croatia joined the Yugoslav Federation and remained there until the late 80s.
+After the Austro-Hungary period, Croatia joined the Yugoslav Federation and remained there until the late 80s.
 This period left us the Balkan spirit visible in pop culture of the 20th century in these areas.

-Shortly after separation from Yugoslavia, Croatia embraced the Western culture in most of it’s segments but still keeping the spirit of all the older influences mentioned above.
+Shortly after separation from Yugoslavia, Croatia embraced the Western culture in most of its segments but still keeping the spirit of all the older influences mentioned above.

 How does that look like?

-Well you should definitely C for yourself!
+Well, you should definitely C for yourself!